ddavidson99/dyzbox/memory-bank/activeContext.md

 10. How can we optimize performance while maintaining a robust error handling approach?
 11. How can we make the resizable two-pane layout work effectively on mobile devices?
 12. What's the best approach for maintaining UI state during navigation between different views?
+13. What's the most secure way to store and refresh OAuth tokens for multiple providers?
+14. How should we handle the situation where a user's provider OAuth access is revoked?

 ## Current Team Focus